sjoerdvandommelen/id5415/collections/_id5415/1-2-assignment.md

 description: 'Prototyping Connected Product - Assignment 1'
 assignment-id: 1
 assignment-of: id5415-1
 introduction: Assignments is where the prototyping happens.
-In this firstassignment, you will set up a Raspberry Pi as a connected home hub to control connected light bulbs.
-We will walk you through the different steps while exploring the purpose of each component, incrementally drawing an product architecture.
+In this first assignment, you will set up a Raspberry Pi as a connected home hub to control connected light bulbs.
+We will walk you through the steps while exploring the purpose of each component, incrementally drawing an product architecture.
 prog_environment: Raspberry Pi
 design: Architecture
 code_management: Logs